-This dish might look fancy, but don’t let that deter you from giving it a try.
-It’s only slightly more work at the beginning.
-Once it’s in the oven, all the toil is done and you can relax.
+This dish might look fancy, but don't let that deter you from giving it a try.
+It's only slightly more effort in the preparation.
+Once it's in the oven, all the work is done and you can relax.

 What Is Turkey Roulade?

 A roulade is simply a rolled dish — all the different ingredients rolled up into a neat and tidy package.
 The turkey is butterflied, flattened, layered with a flavorful stuffing, then rolled and tied to hold it in place.
 After roasting, it is sliced crosswise to reveal a beautiful spiral of delicious layers.